Worker cooperative: Definition

-Workers' cooperatives also follow the Rochdale Principles and values, which are a set of core principles for the operation of cooperatives.
-They were first set out by the Rochdale Society of Equitable Pioneers in Rochdale, England, in 1844 and have formed the basis for the principles on which co-operatives around the world operate to this day.

 Even though there is no universally accepted definition of a workers' cooperative, they can be considered to be businesses that make a product or offer a service to sell for profit where the workers are members or worker-owners.
 Worker-owners work in the business, govern it and manage it.
 Unlike with conventional firms, ownership and decision-making power of a worker cooperative should be vested solely with the worker-owners and ultimate authority rests with the worker-owners as a whole.
 Worker-owners control the resources of the cooperative and the work process, such as wages or hours of work.

 As mentioned above, the majority—if not all—of the workers in a given worker cooperative enterprise are worker-owners, although some casual or wage workers may be employed with whom profits and decision making are not necessarily shared equally.
 Workers also often undergo a trial or screening period (such as three or six months) before being allowed to have full voting rights.

 Participation is based on one vote per worker-owner, regardless of the number of shares or equity owned by each worker-owner.
 Voting rights are not tied to investment or patronage in the workers' co-operative, and only worker-owners can vote on decisions that affect them.
 In practice, worker co-operatives have to accommodate a range of interests to survive and have experimented with different voice and voting arrangements to accommodate the interests of trade unions, local authorities, those who have invested proportionately more labor, or through attempts to mix individual and collective forms of worker-ownership and control.

 As noted by theorists and practitioners alike, the importance of capital should be subordinated to labor in workers' cooperatives.
 Indeed, Adams et al. see workers' cooperatives as "labor-ist" rather than "capital-ist":